cbradygo/P9-front-end-dashboard/README.md

 ### 2.3 Vscode and container remotes

-Finally, if you have VsCode, you can easily launch your project in a docker environment.
+Finally, if you have VsCode, you can quickly launch your project in a Docker environment.

 You will need the [Remote Development extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).
-Once you have this extension installed, just click on the `Reopen in Container` button.
+Once you have this extension installed, click on the `Reopen in Container` button.

 Once in the container, run the `yarn dev` command.